BurntRanch/PyBash/README.md

 The engine uses Regex to process each line.

 TO-DO list:
-1. None (i didnt even fix anything??? lmao)
+1. Performance fix (pybash is 1607.7% slower than python...)